SgtHouston/python102/Readme.md

 Python ReadMe
 ## Test ReadMe Addition
-All additions added from Terminal using echo command
+All additions and file names added from Terminal using echo command